ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak13002/datasheet.md

 sidebar_label: Datasheet
 ---

+import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK13002 WisBlock IO Module Datasheet

 ## Overview

 ### Description

 The RAK13002 is a WisBlock Core adaptor module that can be mounted to the IO slot of the WisBlock Base board.
-This module exposed all WisBlock Core signals such as I2C, SPI, UART, GPIO, and ADC to standard 2.54 mm pitch pin header for easy integration of external components and devices.
+This module exposed all WisBlock Core signals such as I2C, SPI, UART, GPIO, and ADC to standard 2.54&nbsp;mm pitch pin header for easy integration of external components and devices.

 ### Features